 Several general principles are important for effective management of intellectual property (“IP”) rights in New Zealand.
 First, it is important to have an overall strategy to protect your IP.
 Second, IP may be protected differently in New Zealand than in the United States.
-Third, rights must be registered and enforced in New Zealand, under local laws.
-For example, your U.S. trademark and patent registrations will not protect you in New Zealand.
-There is no such thing as an “international copyright” that will automatically protect an author’s writings throughout the entire world.
-Protection against unauthorized use in a particular country depends, basically, on the national laws of that country.
-However, most countries do offer copyright protection to foreign works under certain conditions, and these conditions have been greatly simplified by international copyright treaties and conventions.
+Third, rights must be registered and enforced in New Zealand, under local laws; U.S. trademark and patent registrations do not automatically afford protection in New Zealand.

 The IP Contact for New Zealand is: